PaulRitaldato1/COP3530/README.md

 ### Macros
 #### define
 When the pre-processor encounters this, it replaces every occurance of it in your code with what you defined.
 You can define anything you want (e.g functions, variables).
-The pre-processor does not understand c++ so you can define whatever, it simply replaces every occurance with whatever you defined.
+The pre-processor does not understand c++ so you can define anything, it simply replaces every occurance with what you defined.
 You may remember this is also how we define header files.
 #### undef
 Undef does the exact opposit of define.
-For lack of a better work it adds "scope" to your defines.
+For lack of a better word it adds "scope" to your defines.
 I will show an example below.
 #### pragma once
 This can be used at the top of a header file to replace the standard ifndef, define, and endif statements.
 #### Examples